oicr-gsi/guanyin/README.md

 When setting up the database for the first time:

 Create a file in conf/ called flyway.conf.
 The conf/example-flyway.conf file provides a template for this.

+Pull in the Flyway Docker image:
+   $ docker pull boxfuse/flyway

 Perform the initial migration using the following:
-        $ npm run fw:clean
-        $ npm run fw:migrate
+   $ docker run --rm -v $(pwd)/conf:/flyway/conf -v $(pwd)/sql:/flyway/sql --network=host boxfuse/flyway migrate

-After that initial setup, run migrations as necessary using:
+After that initial setup, run migrations as necessary using the same command.

-	$ npm run fw:migrate
+If the database needs to be wiped clean and reset, this can be done using:
+   $ docker run --rm -v $(pwd)/conf:/flyway/conf -v $(pwd)/sql:/flyway/sql --network=host boxfuse/flyway clean
+   $ docker run --rm -v $(pwd)/conf:/flyway/conf -v $(pwd)/sql:/flyway/sql --network=host boxfuse/flyway migrate

+Note that the argument `--network=host` is particularly important if `flyway.url` includes `localhost`.

 ## Running the application

    $ npm run start

 ## Running the test

    $ npm run test